yijing555/yijing555/README.md

-According to my major, I should be a graphic designer, but I am determined to be an artist.☘️I'm quite crazy to making installations and do
+According to my major, I should be a graphic designer, but I am determined to be an artist.☘️ Now I'm very interested in making devices and shooting experimental videos!
 ### I’m currently working on strive for equality between men and women.💥